FedericoGarciaGarcia/VirtualGens/README.md

 # Virtual Gens v0.1

-Sega Genesis emulator *Gens KMod* running inside Unity in a virtual room.
+Sega Genesis emulator *Gens KMod* running in Unity.

 This project is an attempt at implementing Sega's *SEGA Genesis Classics*' VR room.